All the Way to Midnight

 Boomers fueled the MAGA movement and now the bell curve is descending.

-The MAGA movement, based on aging white boomer victimhood is a bell curve.
-That bell curve has peaked for the simple reason that boomers, of which I am one, are dying off.
-We are the MAGA movement.
-How we got here is a combination of our own disconnection and the vulnerability which that created to decades of carefully crafted manipulation.
+The MAGA movement, based on aging white conservative boomer victimhood is now a descending bell curve.
+Boomers, of which I am one, are dying off.
+Far too many of us (more than half) helped start and are still driving the MAGA movement.
+How we got here is a combination of our own disconnection, and the vulnerability that disconnection created to decades of carefully crafted political manipulation.

-Boomers were wholly unprepared for the blunt manipulations of Fox News, in bundled cable of the 90s.
+Boomers were wholly unprepared for the manipulations of Fox News in the universal bundled cable of the 90s.
 White boomers never faced the great depression, or a world war, yet we were particularly susceptible to the idea that we were victims of hardships.
 In part because of the restless disconnection of our gated community lives we bought fragile white victimhood hook, line and sinker.

 The MAGA bell curve peaked as we moved into retirement, staring blankly at our own mortality.
 Because we had bought into the decades long drumbeat of individualism sold to us by a GOP bent on eliminating social safety nets, we sought validation in class and status and so ended up without community.